On average, female workers in full-time employment tend to earn less than their male colleagues – this is known as the gender pay gap.

 We're offering a free one-hour consultation with your company’s HR Director to review your salary/gender pay gap policy.
 As part of this review, we'll look at the individual requirements of your organisation and will be able to identify any potential issues as well as finding solutions to help you protect your business.

 If you need some advice on gender pay gap reporting, fill out the enquiry form to request a call-back.

-We're also delighted to be speaking at the Gender Pay Gap Conference 2016.
+We were delighted to speak at the Gender Pay Gap Conference 2016.

-Linda Stewart, our Head of Employment Law, will be speaking alongside Scarlet Harris, Women’s Equality Officer for the Trades Union Congress (TUC) and covering 'Internal Engagement in the Workplace'.
+Linda Stewart, our Head of Employment Law, spoke alongside Scarlet Harris, Women’s Equality Officer for the Trades Union Congress (TUC) and covered 'Internal Engagement in the Workplace'.

 - How leading firms plan to develop their methodology and action plans with staff

 - Who to engage and how to get internal buy in